timbertson/fetlock/doc/nix-api.md

 Regardless of how the derivatino is build, fetlock adds the following `passthru` attributes to every derivation:

- - `shell`: pass this to `nix-shell` to get the package's dependencies, plus fetlock and the underlying package manager (yarn, cargo, etc)
+ - `shell`: pass this to `nix-shell` to get the package's dependencies, plus fetlock
  - `spec`: the attributes passed to the frontend derivation build logic, essentially this package's attrs from `lock.nix`
  - `overrideSpec`: like overrideAttrs, but affects the spec before it's passed to the frontend's builder function, rather then `mkDerivation`.
 This enables higher level (frontend-specific) tweaks.
  - `drvsByName`: just a handy way to access this, it's copied from [selections](#selections)